mattellis11/TheBeatles/README.md

 A tribute to the greatest band ever!

-This Android application provides youtube videos for all the Beatles songs organinzed by album using the youtube api.
+This Android application provides youtube videos for all the Beatles songs organized by album using the youtube api.

 ## Screenshots